vulkomilev/oumi/docs/about/citations.md

 ## Citing Oumi

-If you find Oumi useful in your research, please cite it using the following BibTeX entry:
+If you find Oumi useful in your research, please consider citing it using the following entry:

 ```bibtex
 @software{oumi2024,